-Terms and Conditions
+Terms & Conditions

-1. Lerners LLP (“Lerners”) reserves the right, in its sole discretion, to modify, amend or cancel its Learn with Lerners Bursary and Mentorship Program (the “Bursary”) at any time without notice.
+Lerners LLP (“Lerners”) reserves the right, in its sole discretion, to modify, amend or cancel its Learn with Lerners Bursary & Mentorship Program (the “Bursary”) at any time without notice.
 Lerners shall have full and sole discretion to decide all questions and issues regarding the awarding of bursaries and the administration of these Terms and Conditions of the Bursary.
-Applicants shall have no claim against Lerners on any basis including but not limited to the failure to award a Bursary, or Lerners’ evaluation of application submissions.
+Applicants shall have no claim against Lerners on any basis including but not limited to the failure to award a Bursary or Lerners’ evaluation of application submissions.

-2. You are responsible for ensuring the information provided in your Bursary Application is true, accurate and complete.
+You are responsible for ensuring the information provided in your Bursary Application is true, accurate and complete.
 Should you submit inaccurate or incomplete information, your candidacy may be cancelled.

-6. To be eligible for the Bursary, Applicants must:
+To be eligible for the Bursary, Applicants must:

 - Be a Canadian citizen, permanent resident of Canada, or a Protected Person as determined by the Immigration and Refugee Board of Canada (IRB) or by Immigration, Refugees and Citizenship Canada (IRCC);

-- Be a maximum 21 years of age at the start of the 2021-2022 academic year;
+- Be 21 years of age or less at the start of the 2023-2024 academic year;

-- Be currently enrolled in, or have graduated from a publically funded secondary school in Ontario;
+- Be currently enrolled in, or have graduated from a publically-funded secondary school in Ontario;

 - Be interested in pursuing a career in the legal services industry, including but not limited to becoming a lawyer, law clerk, paralegal, legal assistant, legal marketer, judge, court service staff, alternative dispute resolution facilitator, or legislator;

-- Accept these Terms and Conditions.
+- Accept these Terms and Conditions; and

 The following persons are NOT eligible to receive a Bursary:

-- Bursary applicants (“Applicants”) who provide false information to Lerners at any time; b.
-Applicants who do not meet all of the eligibility criteria.
+- Bursary applicants (“Applicants”) who provide false information to Lerners at any time; or

-8. The Bursary will have a value of $5,000 Canadian dollars which shall be payable to the Recipient after providing to Lerners proof of eligibility, including but not limited to proof of enrollment and acceptance at an Approved School.
+The Bursary will have a value of $5,000 Canadian dollars which shall be payable to the Recipient after providing to Lerners proof of eligibility, including but not limited to proof of age, enrollment and acceptance at an Approved School.

-9. The Bursary shall be non-renewable.
+The Bursary shall be non-renewable.

-11. The Recipient shall complete a release form upon confirmation of acceptance of the Bursary.
+The Recipient shall complete a release form upon confirmation of acceptance of the Bursary.

-12. At the full discretion of Lerners, the Recipient shall also be eligible for a period of mentorship of 12 months with a lawyer employed by Lerners (the “Mentorship Program”).
+At the full discretion of Lerners, the Recipient shall also be eligible for a period of mentorship of up to 12 months with a lawyer employed by Lerners (the “Mentorship Program”).
 Lerners shall have full discretion to assign a mentor to the Recipient and will make best efforts to match the Recipient with a mentor in one of Lerners’ offices most convenient to the Recipient’s primary residence and/or post-secondary institution.

-13. The Mentorship Program may take place in person or virtually, or both, at the full discretion of the lawyer assigned to be a mentor to the Recipient.
-Bursary Recipients may decline to participate in the Mentorship Program at any time, however there shall be no entitlement to cash value in lieu of the Mentorship Program.
+The Mentorship Program may take place in person or virtually, or both, at the full discretion of the lawyer assigned to be a mentor to the Recipient.
+Bursary Recipients may decline to participate in the Mentorship Program at any time, however, there shall be no entitlement to cash value in lieu of the Mentorship Program.

-14. As a condition for receiving the Bursary and/or the Mentorship Program, the Recipient shall provide a written consent for Lerners to use the Recipient’s personal information, including name, age, pronouns (if you so choose), likeness, story, photograph, video, quote and/or image for promotional and marketing purposes, both in print and electronic, and for distribution on social media, including but not limited to Lerners’ website, Facebook, Linkedin, Instagram and Twitter.
+As a condition for receiving the Bursary and/or the Mentorship Program, the Recipient shall provide written consent for Lerners to use the Recipient’s personal information, including name, age, pronouns (if you so choose), likeness, story, photograph, video, quote and/or image for promotional and marketing purposes, both in print and electronic and for distribution on social media, including but not limited to Lerners’ website, Facebook, Linkedin, Instagram and Twitter.
 Moreover,

 - If the Recipient is under the age of eighteen (18), the written consent shall be signed by both the Recipient and the Recipient’s parent or legal guardian; and